 The secondary market is the place where investors buy and sell securities they already own.
 Typically, an investor calls out a transaction using an intermediate such as a broker to facilitate the process.

-A stock market beginner can be overwhelmed with the stock exchange.
+A stock market course for beginner can be overwhelmed with the stock exchange.
 A stock exchange or securities exchange is a place where stock brokers and traders buy and sell securities.
 For instance, shares, currency, gold, crude oil, commodity.